-This easy summer appetizer is perfect for strawberry season!
+Easy strawberry bruschetta is an delicious summer appetizer perfect for strawberry season!
 Fresh strawberries and basil top a homemade crostini spread with tangy goat cheese.

 Once strawberries are in season, I'm just eager to use them for anything and everything.
 They are by far our family's favorite fruit.